Deep Direct Visual Servoing of Tendon-Driven Continuum Robots: Experimental Results

 \subsection{Simulation}

-Before conducting experiments in real-world scenarios, we performed some tests to validate the robustness and accuracy in simulation.
+Before conducting experiments in real-world scenarios, we performed some tests to validate the robustness and accuracy of the simulation.
 Since the kinematics did not incorporate nonlinear effects when generating the dataset, we needed to include various uncertainties to prove the model's robustness within the simulation.